Alto Flugelhorn

 A custom Holton Bb soprano mellophonium, made from parts

 A soprano mellophone in high B-flat is something I’ve wanted for a long time.
 A couple have been cobbled together from parts using trombone bells (see the above picture), but that’s not really the real deal.
 I’m talking new mandrels and tapers that match a modern mellophone, just a scaled down for an instrument a 4th higher.
 I would suggest still using a trumpet shank and the same bore size as an F mellophone, as you still want it to feel like a mellophone.
 Truthfully, I would love a soprano mellophonium with a .500” bore, the same as the Conn 16E mellophonium.
 But as no maker makes a bell-front mellophone that large anymore, you’d have to do that first and then make the high Bb version.
 Which…I would also welcome with open arms.
-I love my 16E, but I’m sure a contemporary maker could make a better one.
+I love my 16E, but that design leaves a ton of room for improvement by a modern maker.

 Lower Mellophones

-The mellophone as a concept is not something that I think can only be stretched upwards.
+If the mellophone formula can be expanded upwards, why not downwards as well?
 I used to own a Conn 8E ballad horn from 1930, which is essentially a tenor mellophone in C or B-flat.
 But (to my knowledge) a modern bell-front tenor mellophone is not something that anyone has ever attempted.
 I even think a bass mellophone in F (an octave below the standard mellophone) would have a lot of potential.

 I have been fascinated by the idea of a complete mellophone or mellophonium family for a long time, and even drew freehand sketches of what I would imagine some of the non-existent members could look like.